prathaM27092000/EV-Market-Analysis/README.md

 ## Dataset

-The dataset used in this project is available via [Google Drive](https://drive.google.com/drive/folders/1ZYwIYYyu0DKmhXqIx9mJ-ARLa15tig2i?usp=sharing).
+The dataset used in this project is available via [GitHub](https://github.com/prathaM27092000/EV-Market-Analysis/tree/main/Ev%20sales%20data).
 It contains detailed records of EV sales by manufacturers and regions, along with information on overall vehicle sales, enabling a comprehensive analysis of the EV market in India.

 ## SQL Concepts and Techniques Used